A Community and Conference

 Exhibitors at the conference include large and small companies involved in Medicaid systems.
-MESC 2016 set a record with over 100 exhibitor booths, and the 2017 MES Conference being held in Baltimore is expected to attract several new sponsors and exhibitors.
+With well over 100 exhibitors, the MES Conference provides a great way to learn about the latest offerings in Medicaid enterprise systems.
 In addition to exhibit space, various sponsorship opportunities are offered to exhibitors to provide them with access to potential customers.

-The Centers for Medicare and Medicaid (CMS) participate and offer sessions on their current initiatives related to the Affordable Care Act (ACA; the Medicaid Information Technology Architecture (MITA); and to Innovation initiatives.
+The Centers for Medicare and Medicaid Services (CMS) participate and offer sessions on their current initiatives related to the Medicaid Information Technology Architecture (MITA); as well as other innovation initiatives.